Cobra8/Cobra8/README.md

 ## Me
 - My name is Lucas
-- I’m interested in all sorts of projects including webdev, gamedev as well as application development
+- I’m interested in all sorts of topics including webdev, gamedev as well as networking & systems research
-- I’m currently studying for my bachelor degree in computer science at university
+- I’m currently studying for my masters degree in computer science at ETH

 ## My Projects
 - [Bachelor thesis](https://github.com/Cobra8/bachelor-thesis) working with learned indices in P4 that led to the [RMI-P4](https://github.com/Cobra8/RMI-P4) implementation.